biodiversity-aq/data-publication/README.md

 - [Datasets on GBIF](https://www.gbif.org/installation/27c24cba-13c5-47d1-96a1-16abd8f11437): where datasets are discoverable and interoperable
 - [Datasets on OBIS](https://obis.org/node/dc6c6ea2-83f5-4b18-985a-9efff6320d69): where datasets are discoverable and interoperable

+## Data Policy

+We follow SCAR data policy when we publish the datasets

+> The Scientific Committee on Antarctic Research.
+(2023).
+SCAR Report 42 - September 2022 - SCAR Data Policy (2022).
+Zenodo. https://doi.org/10.5281/zenodo.7825314

 ## Guidelines